Peresvet (laser weapon): Design

 According to the military expert Igor Korotchenko, director of the Center for Analysis of the World Trade in Arms, the Peresvet combat laser can be successfully used against unmanned aerial vehicles.
 At the same time, its effectiveness directly depends on environmental conditions: in good weather, it works perfectly, but fog, rain, snow and other adverse weather events can interfere with the passage of the laser beam.
 The expert also added that such installations consume a lot of electricity, so using them as a portable tool is unlikely to succeed; in the future they will be able to protect military bases and other locations from penetrations of UAVs into their territory.

 Operational history

 Ukraine

 In May 2022 during the 2022 Russian invasion of Ukraine, Russian Deputy Prime Minister Yury Borisov claimed a more advanced version of Peresvet dubbed "Zadira" is now being used by Russian military units in Ukraine.
 According to Borisov, it is capable of incinerating targets up to three miles away within five seconds.
 He further added “If Peresvet blinds an object, the new generation of laser weapons physically destroys the target.
 It is burned up,”.
 He also claimed the system can blind enemy satellites in orbits of up to 1,500 km and "disabling them during their fly-past by means of laser irradiation".
 However, according to Pentagon, US has not seen any evidence so far to corroborate Borisov’s claim.
 Ukrainian President Volodymyr Zelensky mocked Russian claims as propaganda and compared it to the Wunderwaffen myth during World War II.
+The first combat use to successfully destroy an air target was filmed in the night between August 12 and August 13 in 2025.